Dispelling Confusion about the Purpose of Buddhist Practice in Our Lives

 What does putting this direction of Buddha, Dharma and Sangha in our lives mean on a practical level?
 It means we are always working on ourselves.
 In doing that, when, for instance, we get upset, when we get angry, or when we act selfishly, we become more and more aware of that.
 We notice it.
 It’s not that we then are very heavy with ourselves and punish ourselves thinking, “I’m so bad or I’m so terrible because I still get angry.”
 Certainly not that, and certainly not the other extreme of thinking it’s just part of being normal.
 In that case we just notice it, thinking, “So what?
 I will continue being like that.”
 It’s not that either.
 But even just being aware of our disturbing emotions and regarding them as things that we want to get rid of, weakens their force.

 But the point is, during our daily lives when these disturbing negative things come up and we notice them, the most ideal thing to do is to learn some methods and to try to overcome them.
 We need to realize that if we are angry, we need to develop patience.
 When someone is acting in a horrible way toward me, that indicates that they are very unhappy.
 There’s something disturbing them.
-Rather than getting angry with them, feel a little compassion for them.
+Rather than getting angry, feel a little compassion for them.

 To clarify, we’re not on the one side, angry with ourselves for getting angry.
 On the other side, we’re not treating ourselves like a baby and saying that it’s okay or it’s all right.
 But we’re going to try our best to overcome our anger, because we realize that it is possible to do so.
 Maybe we can’t get rid of it so quickly, and for sure, we won’t be able to get rid of it so quickly, but this is this direction that we want to work on throughout our life.
 We’re going to do this because we know that it actually is possible to get rid of this stuff.
 It’s not a futile attempt of idealistic thinking to head in this direction.